-Roaches can survive weeks and sometimes months without food, but they can’t live long without water.
-This is particularly true for the Dubia roach.
+Roaches can live weeks and sometimes months without food, but they cannot survive long without water.
+While some species can adjust to low moisture environments, others struggle.
+This is particularly true of the Dubia roach.

 Blaptica dubia is adapted for life in Central and South American rain forests where water is abundant and nutrition often scarce.
-Whether you’re setting up a Dubia roach colony for breeding or just keeping a few as feeders, you’ll need to figure out how to provide them with regular, reliable moisture.
+As such, they have mechanisms to deal with low nutrition environments, but they need regular water.
+Whether you’re breeding Dubia roaches or just keeping a few around as feeders, you’ll need to provide a reliable source of moisture.

 An in-depth guide to watering dubia roaches